-Remember I mentioned there are two national parks in the island?
+Remember I mentioned there are two national parks on the island?
 The second park is Orongo, and it is all about the natural uniqueness of the Ranu Kau volcanic caldera and the stone village and ceremonial center found at the edge of the caldera.
-Here’s were some of the ancient Rapa Nui lived, in a collection of low, sod-covered, windowless, round-walled buildings.
-Even the doors are very low and small to reduce the amount of wind (and cold) that entered the dwelling space.

 If you want to see marine turtles, walk along the water towards Orongo or simply sit at the restaurant next to Pea Beach (right in front of the football/soccer field in Hanga Roa) and you’ll probably see a turtle or two swimming there.